fengalin/media-toc/README.md

 ## Discarding the translations

 *media-toc* is currently available in English, French and Spanish.
-The user's locale should be automatically detected.
+The user locale should be automatically detected.
 If you want to use the English version or if you want to submit logs, you can discard the translations using the following command: